Harry Denyer Francis

 Harry Denyer Francis (July 28, 1921 – May 2, 1987) was a Canadian politician.
 He served in the Legislative Assembly of British Columbia briefly in 1952 from the electoral district of Similkameen, a member of the Social Credit party.
 He later resigned his seat in order for then-unelected finance minister Einar Maynard Gunderson to run for a seat in the legislature.
 At the time of his initial election, he was a minister, and the pastor at the Osoyoos Pentecostal Church in Osoyoos, British Columbia.
 He later worked in Revelstoke, British Columbia following his resignation.
+He was also an unsuccessful Social Credit Party candidate in the 1953 provincial election in the riding of Revelstoke.
 He died in 1987 following a cerebral hemorrhage.